ansys/grantami-bomanalytics/doc/source/contributing.rst

 Reporting Bugs
 --------------
-If you encounter any bugs or crashes while using PyMAPDL, please report it at
+If you encounter any bugs or crashes while using Granta MI Bom Analytics, please report it at
 `Bom Analytics Issues <https://github.com/pyansys/pyansys-granta-compliance/issues>`_ with an appropriate label so we can promptly address it.
 When reporting an issue, please be overly descriptive so that we may